telerik/ajax-docs/controls/grid/how-to/data-editing/insert-in-grid-with-tooltip.md

 As you cannot display RadAjax loading panel when you are using the RadToolTipManager in this case and generate dynamically the tooltip content, you can display a separate **RadAjaxLoadingPanel** when you are making Ajax requests.

->note In order to see the new records, you have to expand the corresponding item in the MasterTableView.
+>tip In order to see the new records, you have to expand the corresponding item in the MasterTableView.
 >